Your donation helps keep the Cathedral open to God, open to all

 The Collect of the day is said

-and to grow into the likeness of your Son,
+to doubt the resurrection of your Son

 who is alive and reigns with you,